-Spicy Tomato, Carrot, Celery, and Apple Soup
+Spicy Tomato, Carrot, Celery, and Apple Soup Recipe

 This nutritious soup takes just over an hour to prepare (excluding the chore of washing up!).
 If you have a blender, it saves a lot of time if you pulp the vegetables first so that they cook quicker.

-- 1.5 pounds (0.7kg) Tomatoes, Halved
+- 1.5 pounds (0.7kg) tomatoes, halved

-- 16 ounces (0.45 kg) Celery, Broken into 3 to 4 inch pieces
+- 16 ounces (0.45 kg) celery, cut into 3 to 4 inch pieces

-- 2 to 3 teaspoons Hot chili powder
+- 2 to 3 teaspoons hot chili powder

-- 20 leaves or 4 heaped teaspoons Fresh or dried basil
+- 20 leaves or 4 heaped teaspoons fresh or dried basil

-- 1/4 teaspoon Whole black peppercorns
+- 1/4 teaspoon whole black peppercorns

-- 3 or 4 Sweet or cooking apples, Optional
+- 3 or 4 sweet or cooking apples (optional)

-- 6 sprigs Oregano, Optional
+- 6 sprigs oregano (optional)

-- 5 Whole black peppercorns
+- 5 whole black peppercorns

-- 4 medium sized Carrots, Cut into lumps
+- 4 medium sized carrots, diced

 - Wash all vegetable ingredients in cold water.

-- Add a cup of water to the blender.
+- While blending, add a cup of water to the blender.
 If you don't do this, sometimes what happens is that everything gets stuck to the walls of the blender and the blades just spin in air.
 While blending, there should be a "whirlpool" effect at the surface of the contents of the blender and everything should be spiraling downwards towards the blades.
 If the mixture seems to be stagnating on top and the blender motor sounds as if it is struggling, simply add more water.
 My blender has a 550 watt rating, so I throw tomatoes and celery into it whole—if your blender has a lower power rating, then chop the vegetables into smaller pieces to avoid stressing and overloading the motor.

-- Add the garlic, chili power and herbs to the mix and continue to blend
+- Add the garlic, chili power, and herbs to the mix and continue to blend.

 Using Up Leftovers and Saving Money

-How Long Can I Store This For?
+How Long Can I Store This Soup For?

 © 2013 Eugene Brennan